Route map: Texas to Illinois Car Shipping | Relocator Guide

 Step 3: Vehicle Pickup in Texas

-Our carrier will meet you at your designated location in Houston, Dallas, or anywhere in Texas.
-Together, you’ll perform a detailed inspection and sign the Bill of Lading before the vehicle is loaded.
+A carrier will arrive at your designated Texas location.
+Together, you will perform an initial inspection and sign the Bill of Lading before the vehicle is safely loaded.

 Step 5: Delivery in Illinois